ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-manage-alert-notifications.md

     > **Alert:** It may take 10–15 seconds for all ECG data to fully load.
 Wait until the list is complete before reviewing results to avoid missing recent recordings.

 3. Scroll through your list of ECG recordings to view dates, times, and analysis results.
 4. Tap any recording to view full details.
-The detailed recording screen opens, showing the ECG waveform and complete analysis.
+    > **Results:** The detailed recording screen displays the ECG waveform, heart rate, and complete analysis.

 <p>
   <img src="./assets/images/screenshots/History.png"